-- Encourage prosecutors to take ex officio actions against piracy (especially online piracy), to focus on prosecuting individuals arrested in such actions, and to seek deterrent sentences, including jail time; in additional increase IPR case training for prosecutors. - Adopt mandatory sentencing regulations or guidelines to promote deterrent sentencing in piracy cases, and increase IPR judicial training, with an emphasis on technology. - Implement ex parte remedies, especially injunctive relief, for civil IPR infringement cases in order to fulfill Mexico's WTO TRIPS Agreement obligations.
+- Encourage prosecutors to take ex officio actions against piracy (especially online piracy), to focus on prosecuting individuals arrested in such actions, and to seek deterrent sentences, including jail time; in addition, increase IPR case training for prosecutors. - Adopt mandatory sentencing regulations or guidelines to promote deterrent sentencing in piracy cases, and increase IPR judicial training, with an emphasis on technology, so that prosecutors seek, and judges impose, deterrent criminal penalties. - Implement ex parte remedies, especially injunctive relief, for civil IPR infringement cases in order to fulfill Mexico's WTO TRIPS Agreement obligations.